Azure/azure-sdk-for-c/sdk/platform/posix/README.md

-# Azure Platform Abstraction Layer Implemented With POSIX APIs
+# Azure Platform Abstraction Layer Implemented with POSIX APIs

 Azure POSIX Platform abstraction layer (`az_posix`) provides platform-specific implementation for the small set of features that Azure SDK needs, yet they are not available as a part of the C99 standard library.
 This library follows the Azure SDK Design Guidelines for Embedded C.